lab1092/blender-manual_ja/manual/basics/help.rst

    The Mouse pointer was  Stopped for a while over the Render Engines List in the Info Window.
 The normal Tooltip  is in white and the Python operator is displayed in grey

-The :guilabel:`Tooltips` in Blender were completely recoded, and every time you hover your Mouse over a Button, a Command, Numeric Fields or things that are related to Operators, staying for a while, it will show you not only the normal Tooltip, but also the specific related operator.
+The *Tooltips* in Blender were completely recoded, and every time you hover your Mouse over a Button, a Command, Numeric Fields or things that are related to Operators, staying for a while, it will show you not only the normal Tooltip, but also the specific related operator.